HomeArticlesGuideEmail Marketing Guide

 • Personalization tokens (first name, recent purchase, location) lift open rates modestly on their own, but the effect compounds when paired with genuinely relevant content rather than personalization for its own sake.

 • Preview text is a second subject line.
-Most inbox views show 40–90 characters of preview text alongside the subject line — leaving it as a default "view this email in your browser" snippet wastes valuable real estate that could reinforce or extend the subject line's hook.
+Most inbox views show 40-90 characters of preview text alongside the subject line, so leaving it as a default "view this email in your browser" snippet wastes valuable real estate that could reinforce or extend the subject line's hook.

-• Avoid spam-trigger words (FREE, urgent ALL CAPS, excessive exclamation points) which can affect spam filter scoring on top of any human reaction to the language.
+• Spam-trigger words (FREE, urgent ALL CAPS, excessive exclamation points) can affect spam filter scoring on top of any human reaction to the language, so they're worth avoiding.

-Run subject line tests on a meaningful sample size before rolling a winner out to the full list, and resist the temptation to call a test after only a few hundred sends — open rate differences of 1–2 percentage points need a reasonably large sample to be statistically meaningful rather than noise.
+Run subject line tests on a meaningful sample size before rolling a winner out to the full list, and resist calling a test after only a few hundred sends.
+Open rate differences of 1-2 percentage points need a reasonably large sample before they mean anything more than noise.

 Step 3: Calculate Email Marketing ROI